wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 Research which one is right for you, and be aware that some may require you to purchase a licence.
 Ideally, you'll want to select an IDE that supports integration with Django.

-PyCharm and PyDev both support Django integration out of the box - though you will have to point the IDE to the version of Python that you are using.
+We use PyCharm as it supports virtual environments and Django integration - though you will have to configure the IDE accordingly.

 ##Git - Code Repository